Introduction

 Online font libraries

-One popular and easy method to get fonts that are not installed on a user’s computer is to use the online Font Library, or the premium, but non-free, Adobe Fonts.
+One popular and easy method to get fonts that are not installed on a user’s device is to use an online font library.

 To use a font from one of these libraries, go to the website, select a font and then copy a snippet from the website to import that font from their server into your website.
 You’ll be given either a <link> tag to put in your HTML like so….